txt/fse16/doc/vis.md

 - Exploration: pictures that lead to some conclusion;
 - Silly:  pointless, waste of ink

-## Explorations

-Explorations are an inference procedure that must be tuned to:
+Explanations and Explorations are an inference procedure that must be tuned to:

 - the goals of the inference
 - the background knowledge of the inference.

 So when we do visualizations, what are the tricks to add in "the story" to the picture?
 There is no easy, or short, answer this question.
-So we will ask another question:
+So we will other questions:

-- Given a visualization, what change could be made to make the explanation worse/better?
+- Given a visualization, what change could be made to make the exploration/exploration worse/better?
+- For explorations, what additional _questions_ are raised by the visualization that might inform future analysis?

 In the following, we apply this test to _"N"_ visualizations to reverse engineering a list of useful operators for improving